 In 1999 we had the privilege to own and campaign Guido vom Beltenkamp to his VA (excellent select) rating in the Sieger Show in Toronto, Canada.
 Jacob Meyer is the original breeder and trainer of Guido and his progeny is fundamental in the establishment of our bloodline, with his outstanding structural type and his excellent work ethic and temperament.

-In 2010 we had the privilege to campaign Jaro von Avenir to his VA rating in the USCA Sieger Show in Lake Geneva, Wisconsin.
+In 2010 I had the privilege to campaign Jaro von Avenir to his VA rating in the USCA Sieger Show in Lake Geneva, Wisconsin.
 This is where Jaro also earned a Protection Award for his outstanding protection work at the Sieger Show.
 Robert Wortmann is the breeder of Jaro, Howard and Diane Deshong are the owners and Jaro was traained and titled, here in the United States.
-Jaro was the Vice-Sieger and we use him today in our breeding program as he brings not only excellent structure and temperament but outstanding working ability, drive and intensity, while still being clear-headed and very social.
+Jaro was the Vice-Sieger and we used in our breeding program as he has brought not only excellent structure and temperament but outstanding working ability, drive and intensity, while still being clear-headed and very social.

 In addition, we have bred and presented several more dogs from our breeding progran at the Sieger Show in the working class.
 Xandra von Schneiden Fels was shown twice at the Sieger Show in the working female’s class, earning V10 and was the 2007 and 2008 USCA Mid-Eastern Regional Conformation Championship and a Regional Working Championship in the United States.